 The power over metals and metal objects were not the only Geller’s ability.
 The psychic also exhibited other amazing abilities, for example, he was able to reproduce pictures he had never seen by “memory”.
-A volunteer was asked to sketch a picture, so that Geller could not see it, and Geller using his amazing talent would reveal its general contents.
+A volunteer was asked to sketch a picture so that Geller could not see it, and Geller would reveal what it depicted using his amazing talent.

-A less skeptical insight to this phenomenon was offered by the Stanford’s scientists Harold Patoff and Russell Targ, who invited Geller to study his psychic abilities, which he readily agreed to.
+A less skeptical insight into this phenomenon was offered by Stanford’s scientists Harold Patoff and Russell Targ, who invited Geller to study his psychic abilities, which he readily agreed to.
 Several experiments took more than a month to conduct.

 Another experiment was to test Uri Geller’s ability to detect hidden objects and substances.
-Of the 10 completely identical aluminum cans, he was asked to choose one in which something was hidden, it could be magnets, ball bearings, warm water, sugar cubes.
-Touching cans was not allowed, he was told to select empty cans one by one, pointing a finger at them, until only two remained, of which he had to point the one containing the hidden item.
+Of the 10 completely identical aluminum cans, he was asked to choose the one that contained a hidden object.
+It could be magnets, ball bearings, warm water, or sugar cubes.
+Geller was not allowed to touch cans and was told to select empty cans one by one, pointing a finger at them, until only two remained, and he had to locate the one containing the hidden item.